113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 ```
 {: codeblock}

-**Note**: If you have write access for the reports permission, you can create a new category and add a report in any of the accepted formats for your users.
+If you have write access for the reports permission, you can create a new category and add a report in any of the accepted formats for your users.
 Enter the new category name for the `category` parameter, or add your new report to an existing category.

 <dl class="parml">
 <dt class="pt dlterm">&lt;category&gt;</dt>